 During a walk along the California coast, you may spot a mushroom shaped object.
 If it is decorated on top with tiny lavender flowers, you have probably found a sandfood plant.
 The overall appearance resembles a sand dollar with flowers sitting atop a scaly, thick, erect stem.
 This stem extends deeply into the soil.
 The scales are actually modified leaves that help the plant gather moisture.

-Because of its parasitic nature, botanists had assumed the plant took moisture from its host.
+Due to its parasitic nature, botanists had assumed the plant took moisture from its host.
 One of the fun facts about sandfood is that this has since been found to be untrue.
-Sandfood gathers moisture from the air and only take nutrients from the host plant.
-Perhaps, this is why the sandfood doesn’t affect the vitality of the host plant to a large degree.
+Sandfood gathers moisture from the air and only takes nutrients from the host plant.
+Perhaps this is why the sandfood doesn’t affect the vitality of the host plant to a large degree.